T-count optimization and Reed-Muller codes: Decoding-based -count optimization

 \section{Decoding-based $T$-count optimization}

 While effective at reducing $T$-count, it was noted that the procedure in \cite{amm14} does not always find the minimal $T$-count, as the phase polynomial $\poly$ in question may have many different representations as a weighted sum of linear Boolean functions.
 For instance, for all values of $x_1,x_2\in\F$, so $\poly(x_1,x_2)=4\cdot x_1 + 4\cdot x_2+4\cdot(x_1\oplus x_2)$ is an alternative presentation of the zero-everywhere ($\pi/4$) phase polynomial.
-This opens up the possibility of further $T$-count optimization by first finding an implementation of the target phase polynomial with a minimal number of odd coefficients, then synthesizing a circuit.
-By Lemma~\ref{lem:imp}, this in fact finds a minimal $T$-count circuit.
+This implies that further $T$-count optimization may be possible by first finding an implementation of the target phase polynomial with a minimal number of odd coefficients, then synthesizing a circuit.
+By Proposition~\ref{prop:imp}, this in fact gives a minimal $T$-count circuit.
 In this section we reduce this problem to a minimum-distance decoding problem and give a $T$-count optimization algorithm based on this decoding.